 I’ve been to the West Coast more times in the past month than I have in my entire life.
-Unless you count Hawaii…but I don’t.
-It’s not attached to the mainland so it doesn’t count, right?
+(Unless you count Hawaii, I guess.)
 Anyway, I spent my weekend in San Francisco cheering on participants in the Nike Women’s Marathon.
 For work.

 If you don’t know, all finishers of NWM get a Tiffany’s necklace handed to them on a silver platter by these lovely gentlemen.
 Yes, I’m serious.
 I’m tempted to sign up for this race next year…if it weren’t so close to Ironman Lake Placid, I would 100% sign up…and make all of you join me.
 Although I didn’t run this year, I was working and was able to see everything that went into this race.
 The course was beautiful.
 The logistics seemed pretty flawless.
 And did you miss the part about the attractive men handing out Tiffany’s necklaces on silver platters?
 Pretty genius.

 Myself and a coworker accompanied 128 TNT participants to San Fran.
 That is not easy to do, my friends!
 But we survived the event and even got a solid long run in.
 Let’s back up to Friday – we started by checking out the expo:

 Because our Saturday was jam-packed with work-related activities, we woke up around 5AM and ran 5 miles.
 Ran to the Bay Bridge and thought it was the Golden Gate Bridge until we realized the difference about 12 hours later.
 Whoops.
 Our plan was to run another 10-ish miles after we took care of all our responsibilities for the day.
 So, after enjoying our hotel room view for a couple seconds and attending an equally inspiring and hilarious Inspiration Dinner emceed by John “the Penguin” Bingham…

 …we headed for the real Golden Gate Bridge.
 Oh.
 My.